Find the cheapest business electricity prices online.Find a new deal

 Interested to know more about voltage optimisation?
 You’ve arrived at the perfect place.
 Taking steps to become more energy efficient has never been more important, so we’ve pulled together this handy guide featuring everything you need to know about voltage optimisation.

-An effective energy-saving technique designed to ensure that the power delivered to a building is regulated, cleaned and optimised, a voltage optimiser prevents energy from exceeding its optimum level.
-In order to alleviate energy wastage, all energy-related equipment is rigorously assessed to determine how its power use can be streamlined for a more cost-efficient business.
+An effective electricity-saving technique designed to ensure that the power delivered to a building is regulated, cleaned and optimised, a voltage optimiser prevents business electricity from exceeding its optimum level.
+In order to alleviate electricity wastage, all electricity-related equipment is rigorously assessed to determine how its power use can be streamlined for a more cost-efficient business.

-This energy-saving technique boasts multiple benefits, including the extended life of electrical equipment.
-In turn, this helps lower carbon emissions and reduce energy costs.
+This electricity-saving technique boasts multiple benefits, including the extended life of electrical equipment.
+In turn, this helps lower carbon emissions and reduce electricity costs.

-The energy supplied by the National Grid tends to have a higher than necessary voltage.
+The electricity supplied by the National Grid tends to have a higher than necessary voltage.
 Voltage optimisation technology has been expertly engineered to minimise these excess voltage levels by regulating the incoming supply.
-This helps to maximise energy savings.
+This helps to maximise electricity savings.

-Voltage optimisation technology varies depending on the provider, but as a general rule of thumb, the system works by using the required voltage from the National Grid and then returning the surplus to avoid wasting energy.
-This process generates negative power, which boosts supply voltage and streamlines the energy consumption.
+Voltage optimisation technology varies depending on the provider, but as a general rule of thumb, the system works by using the required voltage from the National Grid and then returning the surplus to avoid wasting electricity.
+This process generates negative power, which boosts supply voltage and streamlines electricity consumption.

 Voltage can be minimised in the two following ways: